HWTeng-Teaching/202509-Statistics/17010_蔡玫宜/HW0927/BONUS/Case study of chapter 3.md

 4. IQR 較小（25）→ 代表資料波動不大、穩定度高

 ### Q2.
 Look at all the variables in pairs.Which pairs are positively correlated?Negatively correlated?Are there any pairs that exhibit little or no correlation?Are some of these results counterintuitive?

+### Q3.
+Does the price of an appliance,specifically a washing machine,convey something about its quality?Which variables did you use in arriving at your answer?